k0retux/fuddly/docs/source/packaging.rst

 These entry points are identified by group names that are known to fuddly.
 They are the following:

-..
-TODO:: project script and info might need groups of their own

 * fuddly.projects
 * fuddly.data_models